ARIA Resort & Casino Photos, Tips and Details:

 The 24,000 square-foot Jewel Nightclub replaced Haze in March 2016 and remains very popular Friday and Saturday nights.

-They have over 500,000 square-feet of meeting and convention space.
+They have over 500,000 square-feet of flexible meeting, event and convention space.

-ARIA is connected to The Shops at Crystals, with high-end retailers, gourmet restaurants and art galleries.
-There are no department stores, but there are many exclusive boutiques such as Cartier, DIOR, Gucci, Harry Winston, Hermes, Louis Vuitton, Prada and Versace.
+ARIA is connected to The Shops at Crystals, which features upscale retailers, fine dining restaurants and art galleries.
+While there are no department stores present, numerous exclusive boutiques can be found, including Cartier, DIOR, Gucci, Harry Winston, Hermes, Louis Vuitton, Prada, and Versace.

-Fun Fact: As part of a $40 million public art program initiated by MGM Resorts, works by noted artists have been variously commissioned and acquired with the goal of promoting Las Vegas as a destination for the art world.
-Among them, Maya Lin’s contribution is an 84-foot cast of the Colorado River suspended above the check-in desk within CityCenter’s ARIA Resort lobby.
-It is named “Silver River”.
-(Photo posted below).
+Fun Fact: As a component of a $40 million public art initiative launched by MGM Resorts, various works by renowned artists have been commissioned and acquired to enhance Las Vegas’s reputation as a hub for the art community.
+Notably, Maya Lin’s piece is an 84-foot cast of the Colorado River, which is suspended above the check-in desk in the ARIA Resort lobby.
+This artwork is titled “Silver River”.
+(See photo below).

-Fun Fact 2: The world’s largest piece of chainsaw art, weighing 3,000 pounds and spanning 25 feet, is found inside Javier’s.
-Artist J. Chester Armstrong created the five 5- by 10-foot panels that depict the Mayan Creation myth and modern Mexican history.
-On it, hundreds of dia de los muertos skeletons transport guests through a five-part journey that includes the dark Tree of Death to redemption in the Tree of Life.
-(Photo posted below).
+Fun Fact 2: The largest chainsaw art piece in the world, which weighs 3,000 pounds and measures 25 feet in length, is located within Javier’s restaurant.
+The artist, J. Chester Armstrong, crafted five panels, each measuring 5 by 10 feet, that illustrate the Mayan Creation myth alongside contemporary Mexican history.
+This artwork features hundreds of dia de los muertos skeletons guiding visitors through a five-part narrative that transitions from the ominous Tree of Death to the redemptive Tree of Life.
+(See the photo below).

 Book Direct with ARIA Resort & Casino HERE